Walking in Bangkok: River City to Yaowarat Road

 Route Context in Bangkok

-This route runs entirely within Lumphini Park along Rama IV Road, between Silom and Sathorn.
+This route remains entirely within Lumphini Park, one of Bangkokโs oldest and most frequently used public parks.
 Although contained within a single park, it connects multiple internal environments, including outer jogging paths, landscaped garden areas, and the lakefront.
 Movement shifts between active circulation routes and quieter inner sections, reflecting how the park serves both as a transit space and as a place for routine activity.

 Lumphini Park Walking Route Overview